Celebration of National Homemakers Day

 NAZ Foundation tie up with SOS Bangalore for a fun and fitness event

 NAZ foundation, working towards physical health of children in various NGOs and government schools, implemented their Young People’s Initiative (YPI) programme in SOS Bangalore on 23/11/2020.
 30 of our girls aged between 12 and 17 years participated actively in their first session.
 There were two trainers who conducted a very interactive talk for the girls.
 They introduced the concept of ‘Saathi’; a volunteer is made the Saathi (friend) for the day.
 Girls can share their feelings with this friend.
 Saathi’s role is to listen to them and keep everything confidential.
 This programme has 10 sessions of fitness activities combined with life skill classes.
 The sessions will be on effective communication, leadership, wants and needs, menstruation, hygiene, cyber violence, peer pressure and so on.
-Every session will have half an hour of life skill class followed by aerobics, Zumba, skipping, Netball coaching and other leg strengthening exercises on each day.

 One-day Police Station In charge (Station House In charge) Girl Child from SOS Varanasi